Table of Contents

 The Process of Starting a Business in Turkey

-A person who wants to start a new business would first require to have the capital sum of at least 10,000.00₺ (approximately $2000) ready to pay for various registration fees and other expenses tied to setting up the business legally.
+A person who wants to start a new business would first require the capital sum of at least 10,000.00₺ (approximately $2000) ready to pay for various registration fees and other expenses tied to setting up the business legally.
 This sum isn’t inclusive of the cost of acquiring land and other necessary investments such as capital evaluation of the company itself and so on.

 Note: If you are a Turkish Citizen, you can skip the Visa step to read the Location section.